Hamburger Menu IconMenu Close Icon

 Early diagnosis offers the benefit of timely intervention, increasing the potential for a positive long-term impact.
 However, it’s essential to note that even if a diagnosis was made later, there’s still great potential for growth and progress.

 Keeping an eye on a child’s developmental progress is essential.
-Signs of autism in newborns to look out for during the first year of life, include things like limited eye contact, not responding to their names, or a lack of bodily communication like pointing or waving by 12 months.
+Signs of autism in newborns to look out for during the first year of life include things like limited eye contact, not responding to their names, or a lack of bodily communication like pointing or waving by 12 months.
+These symptoms can indicate various types of autism.

 As they grow into toddlers, between the ages of 1 and 3, you might notice more pronounced symptoms such as delayed speech, repetitive behaviors, or inconsistent reactions to sensory stimuli.